What do you want Oklahoma public schools to do and be?

 More opportunities remain, however, and OSDE wants and needs your input.
 In the months ahead, OSDE staff will be soliciting feedback at town hall meetings and from various advisory boards and work groups.

-Draft One of Oklahoma’s ESSA consolidated state plan framework is now available.
 Please provide your feedback in the survey and read the draft document.
 Your feedback is critical to producing a final consolidated state plan that is robust and reflects Oklahoma values.
 Thank you!

 (We recommend you open both in separate windows to answer survey questions as prompted in the draft.)